-Parameter Description Example Value Cluster Type GaussDB(DWS) cluster types include: Standard: It is an enterprise-grade data warehouse featuring high performance, high scalability, high availability, and easy O&M. A cluster can have up to 2048 nodes and process 20 PB data.
-A company can migrate its large-scale data warehouse to the cloud and without performance deterioration.
-Standard CPU Architecture The CPU architecture includes: x86 Kunpeng NOTE The only difference between the x86 and Kunpeng architectures lies in the underlying architecture, of which the application layer is unaware.
+Parameter Description Example Value Cluster Type GaussDB(DWS) cluster types include: Cloud: It can analyze hot and cold data and is highly cost-effective.
+Its storage and computing resources can be elastically scaled and billed per use.
+It can be used for small- and mediumsized data warehouses with fewer than 50 nodes, which are suitable for the analytics services that integrate databases, warehouses, cities, and data lakes.
+Cloud CPU Architecture The CPU architecture includes: • x86 NOTE The only difference between the x86 and Kunpeng architectures lies in the underlying architecture, of which the application layer is unaware.
 The same SQL syntax is used.
 If x86 servers are sold out when you create a cluster, select the Kunpeng architecture. x86 Node Flavor Select the desired node flavor based on service requirements.
-Each node flavor displays the vCPU, memory, and recommended application scenario. dws.m1.xlarge.ult rahigh Storage Type (Cloud) The storage types are as follows: • Ultra-High I/O Ultra-High I/O Available Storage (Cloud) Available storage capacity of each node.
-NOTE The storage capacity you apply for has the necessary file system overhead, which includes index nodes and the space required for database running.
-The storage space must be an integer multiple of 100. - Nodes Specify the number of nodes in the cluster.
+Each node flavor displays the vCPU, memory, and recommended application scenario. dws.m3.xlarge Nodes Specify the number of nodes in the cluster.
 The number of nodes ranges from 3 to 256.
 3 Total Capacity (GB) Displays the total capacity of a cluster.
 The storage capacity of each flavor is the actual database space used for storing data.
 The displayed storage capacity has deducted the disk space consumed by backups and RAIDs. -